Energy conservation: New buildings

 Mainly, energy conservation is achieved by modifying user habits or providing an energy-saving recommendation of curtailing an appliance or scheduling it to low-price energy tariff hours.
 Besides changing user habits and appliance control, identifying irrelevant appliances concerning user activities in smart homes saves energy.
 Smart home technology can advise users on energy-saving strategies according to their behavior, encouraging behavioral change that leads to energy conservation.
 This guidance includes reminders to turn off lights, leakage sensors to prevent plumbing issues, running appliances on off-peak hours, and smart sensors that save energy.
 Such technology learns user-appliance activity patterns, gives a complete overview of various energy-consuming appliances, and can provide guidance to improve these patterns to contribute to energy conservation.
-As a result, they can strategically schedule appliances by monitoring the energy consumption profiles of the appliances, schedule devices to the energy-efficient mode, or plan to work during off-peak hours.

-Appliance-oriented approaches emphasize appliance profiling, curtailing, and scheduling to off-peak hours, as supervision of appliances is key to energy preservation.
-It usually leads to appliance curtailment in which an appliance is either scheduled to work another time or is turned off.
+It can strategically schedule appliances to the energy-efficient mode, or plan to work during off-peak hours.
+This usually leads to appliance curtailment in which an appliance is either scheduled to work another time or is turned off.
 Appliance curtailment involves appliance recognition, activity-appliances model, unattended appliance detection, and energy conservation service.
 The appliance recognition module detects active appliances to identify the activities of smart home users.
 After identifying users' activities, the association between the functional appliances and user activities is established.
 The unattended appliance detection module looks for active appliances but is unrelated to user activity.
 These functional appliances waste energy and can be turned off by providing recommendations to the user.

-Based on the smart home recommendations, users can give weight to certain appliances that increase user comfort and satisfaction while conserving energy.
+Users can give weight to certain appliances that increase user comfort while conserving energy.
 Energy consumption models of energy consumption of appliances and the level of comfort they create can balance priorities among smart home comfort levels and energy consumption.
 According to Kashimoto, Ogura, Yamamoto, Yasumoto, and Ito, the energy supply reduces based on the historical state of the appliance and increases according to the comfort level requirement of the user, leading to a targeted energy-saving ratio.
 Scenarios-based energy consumption can be employed as a strategy for energy conservation, with each scenario encompassing a specific set of rules for energy consumption.